bluefishforsale/alert-exec/Readme.md

 Alert Class as dict with no methods: Kind of a sloppy abuse of a class here, but the alternative trade-off was a global dict (locking would have been annoying), or list of dicts (O(N) and locking).
 The attribute reference of classes was a slightly nicer syntax and allows for easier testing later on.

 Gathering the metrics list once and only once: This was not ideal, and I would have preferred something more fault tolerant.
-However due to the limitations of time I opted to aspiure for the minimum requirements.
+However due to the limitations of time I opted for the minimum requirements here.

 Module level Logging not implemented.
 TBH I just could not get it working right.
 I opted for verbose instead of nothing. ideally I'd use a log handler, and streams so I could silence the requests module, or have that on it's own argument.

 There is very little sanitization and key checking of data returned from the client.
 Should the format change, this will undoubtedly break the script.

 Poll worker function is more complex than I'd like.
 I opted for this approach  as it's self-contained.
-I thought about helper functions each for a simple analsys and return, but had bigger problems to worry about.
+I thought about helper functions each for a simple analysis and return, but had bigger problems to worry about.
 I got it working and moved on.
 It's durable and well documented, so it will be easy to fix later.

-# limitations of the backend
+# Backend limitations

-The metrics backend does seem to have some rate-limits in place.
-I have been able to take it offline through too many concurrent queries.
-I have noticed that it will resume operation after some time.
-This leads me to think the rate limit is implemented as a sliding window bucket.
-I have made not accomodation for this
+The provided metrics backend `quay.io/chronosphereiotest/interview-alerts-engine:v2` returns 500 ISE occasionally.
+Through loadtesting it shows up ~1.2% of the time.
+I have noticed that it will resume operation on the next query through.
+Very rarely are there repeated 500s.

 Seen in my logging as:
 ```